Stiff-tailed duck

 The stiff-tailed ducks, the genus Oxyura, are part of the Oxyurini tribe of ducks.

-All have, as their name implies, long, stiff tail feathers, which are erected when the bird is resting.
-All have relatively large, swollen bills.
+All ducks in the genus have, as their name implies, long, stiff tail feathers which are erect when the bird is resting.
+They all have relatively large, swollen bills.
 These are freshwater diving ducks.
-Their legs are set far back, which makes them awkward on land, so they rarely leave the water.
+Their legs are set far back, which makes them awkward on land and they rarely leave the water.